cisco-ie/ie-git-guide/readme.md

-# Innovation Edge Git Guide: Zero to 100
+# Innovation Edge's Git Guide: Zero to 100

 This guide is to provide newcomers with a brief set of readings to develop a general understanding of Git and our current Git strategy in place.
 Thus, by no means is this a comprehensive guide to Git, but a means to be effective when getting started with Git.